shintzehan/previous-jekyll/index.md

 title: homepage
 ---
 # Testing for multilingual webpage launched by jekyll framework

-# Purpose
+# About me

-I am engineer that with ECE background, as well as hobbyist programmer, this website would include my career in the field of EECS.
+I am engineer that with ECE background, as well as hobbyist programmer, this website would include my career in the field of electrical engineering and computer science.

-# Abilities

-I can speak English, Chinese and Japanese, this website would include as least three languages [English](/), [Chinese](/cn/) and [Japanese](/jp/)